ethereum-optimism/optimism/specs/rollup-node-p2p.md

 `/optimism/chain_id/hardfork_version/Name`

 - `chain_id`: replace with decimal representation of chain ID
-- `hardfork_version`: replace with decimal representation of hardfork
+- `hardfork_version`: replace with decimal representation of hardfork, starting at `0`
 - `Name`: topic application-name

 Note that the topic encoding depends on the topic, unlike L1,